OrchardCMS/OrchardCore/src/docs/reference/modules/Shortcodes/README.md

 ### `[locale]`

 The `locale` shortcode allows you to conditionally render content in the specified language.
+Output is based on the current thread culture.
 ```
 [locale en]English Text[/locale][locale fr]French Text[/locale]
 ```